-On January 1, 2022, the minimum and maximum salary rates for academic professionals will increase by 1%, unless new language about minimum and maximum salaries is agreed to during interim bargaining after the transition into the new AP job structure.
-Prior to January 1 of each year, the Office of Human Resources will provide the new minimum and maximum salary rates to the Association and will publish the new rates on its webpage.
+(c) On January 1, 2024, the minimum and maximum salary rates for Academic Professionals will increase by an amount specified in Section 3(f) of this article.
+Prior to January 1, 2024, the Office of Human Resources will provide the new minimum and maximum salary rates to the Association and will publish the new rates on its webpage.

-(c) Nine- (9) month salary rate equivalencies will be calculated by dividing the twelve- (12) month salary rate by 1.22 and rounding up to the nearest monthly whole-dollar amount.
+(d) Nine- (9) month salary rate equivalencies will be calculated by dividing the twelve- (12) month salary rate by 1.22 and rounding up to the nearest monthly whole-dollar amount.